-- (1) Maintain cricoid pressure and resume BVM ventilation for 30 seconds. - (2) If unable to ventilate, see "Unable to Ventilate" below. - (3) Re-attempt oral ET intubation. - (4) If unsuccessful, resume BVM ventilation for 30 seconds. - (5) Insert an approved alternative airway device (refer to Alternative Airway Device protocol).
+- (1) Maintain cricoid pressure and resume BVM ventilation for 30 seconds. - (2) If unable to ventilate, see "If Unable to Ventilate" below. - (3) Reattempt oral ET intubation. - (4) If unsuccessful, resume BVM ventilation for 30 seconds. - (5) Insert an approved alternative airway device (refer to Alternative Airway Device Protocol).

-- (6) Attach capnograph and ventilate to desired end-tidal carbon dioxide level. - (7) If significant resistance to ventilation occurs as succinylcholine wears off (4-5 minutes), or if patient exhibits difficulty in tolerating an approved alternative airway device as succinylcholine wears off, refer to Ventilatory Difficulty Secondary to Bucking Protocol.
+- (6) Attach capnograph and ventilate to desired EtCO, level. - (7) If significant resistance to ventilation occurs as succinylcholine wears off (4-5 minutes), or if patient exhibits difficulty in tolerating an approved alternative airway device as succinylcholine wears off, refer to Ventilatory Difficulty Secondary to Bucking Protocol.